hifiberry/hifiberry-os/doc/building.md

 Creates the image and update files for a specific Raspberry Pi hardware.
 Parameter is the Pi version, e.g. 0w, 3 or 4.

+## update-pi.sh

+Creates an image from the latest compile run and pushes it to the Raspberry Pi given as a command line parameter.
+To make sure this works, the version of Raspberry Pi must match the version that you compiles the image for.
+Also the updater expects that the Pi still uses the default password.
+YOu also need to have the sshpass tool installed.

 ## build-all.sh

 Starts a release build that will build images for all supported Raspberry Pi platforms.
 This will definitely